Creating a Daily Rhythm That Helps Your Nervous System Feel Safe

 There’s a certain kind of exhaustion that sleep alone doesn’t fix.

 The kind where your body feels overstimulated and under-supported all at once.
-Where your mind is tired, but your nervous system still won’t fully settle.
-Where even healing itself can start to feel like another overwhelming thing to optimize.
+Where your mind is tired, but your body won’t fully relax or settle.
+Where even healing itself can start to feel like another chore.

-As I’ve been reading Heal Your Nervous System by Linnea Passaler, one thing that keeps standing out to me is this: before deep healing work begins, the nervous system often needs evidence that it is safe enough to stay.
+As I’ve been reading Heal Your Nervous System by Linnea Passaler, one thing that keeps standing out to me is this: before deep healing work begins, the body and the nervous system often needs evidence that it is safe enough to settle.

 Not perfect.
 Not fully healed.
 Just supported.